SynfiniDLT/daml-tokenization-toolkit/README.md

 ### Step 1: Create an Auth0 Account
 1. Go to Auth0 and sign up for a free account.
-2. Once logged in, go to the Dashboard.
+1. Once logged in, go to the Dashboard.
-3. lick on the "Create Application" button.
+1. Click on the "Create Application" button.
-4. Choose "Single Page Web Applications" as the application type.
+1. Choose "Single Page Web Applications" as the application type.
-5. Configure your application settings, including the Allowed Callback URLs, Allowed Logout URLs, and Allowed Web Origins.
+1. Configure your application settings, including the Allowed Callback URLs, Allowed Logout URLs, and Allowed Web Origins.
 Typically, for development, you can set these to http://localhost:3000.
-6. Save the changes.
+1. Save the changes.

 ### Step 2: Edit the .env file at the wallet-ui folder with the following: